Tyler-Cash/homelab/README.md

 ## ⛵ Overview

-This is a repository for my Kubernetes cluster. ([Shamelessly stolen README](https://github.com/onedr0p/home-ops)) I have all of my ArgoCD applications here to deploy all of the infrastructure and services I use at home.
+This is a repository for my Kubernetes cluster. ([Shamelessly stolen README](https://github.com/onedr0p/home-ops)) I have all of my ArgoCD applications here to deploy the infrastructure and services I use at home.

 ### Installation

-My cluster is [k3s](https://k3s.io/) provisioned currently provisioned with a (Somewhat janky) [Ansible](https://www.ansible.com/) script you can find [here](https://github.com/Tyler-Cash/k3s-ansible).
-Currently the Ansible process creates VMs in my Proxmox hypervisor, it isn't idompotent though, so it's more just a collection of the scripts that I use to build things.
-That said, I can create a new cluster from scratch within about 40m~, by running only 2 commands.
-Not terrible, but not great either.
+My K8S cluster is deployed with the [Ansible](https://www.ansible.com/) script in the Ansible folder.
+This sets up a [K3S](https://k3s.io/) flavoured K8S cluster.

-Once the k3s cluster is up, the Ansible script will bootstrap ArgoCD and then my app of apps, which will deploy all applications to the cluster.
+Once the k8s cluster is up, the Ansible script will bootstrap ArgoCD and then my app of apps, which will deploy all applications to the cluster.

+After that the terraform process needs to be run to onboard necessary secrets and create the needed cloud infrastructure.

 ### Core Components

+- [argo-cd](https://argo-cd.readthedocs.io/en/stable/): Continous deployment tool used to deploy manifests/charts from git to my homelab
 - [authentik](https://goauthentik.io/): SSO for the services that support LDAP/SAML/OIDC.
 - [cert-manager](https://cert-manager.io/docs/): Creates SSL certificates for services in my Kubernetes cluster.
+- [cloudnative-pg](https://cloudnative-pg.io/): Operator for Postgresql DB management.
 - [external-dns](https://github.com/kubernetes-sigs/external-dns): Automatically manages DNS records from my cluster in a cloud DNS provider.
+- [external-secrets](https://external-secrets.io/main/): Used to store my secrets in a reversible way so DR is trivial.
 - [ingress-nginx](https://github.com/kubernetes/ingress-nginx/): Ingress controller to expose HTTP traffic to pods over DNS.
 - [kyverno](https://kyverno.io/): Policy management for cluster (ie. Setup all pods with timezone Australia/Sydney)
 - [loki](https://grafana.com/oss/loki/): Centralized log storage
+- [metallb](https://metallb.universe.tf/): Load balancer provisioning service for bare metal LBs
 - [prometheus](https://prometheus.io/)/[alert manager](https://prometheus.io/docs/alerting/latest/alertmanager/)/ [grafana](https://grafana.com/): Observability and alerting
 - [rook](https://github.com/rook/rook): Distributed block storage for peristent storage.
-- [sealed-secrets](https://sealed-secrets.netlify.app/): Secret manager so secrets can be stored encrypted in git
 - [volsync](https://github.com/backube/volsync) and [snapscheduler](https://github.com/backube/snapscheduler): Backup and recovery of persistent volume claims.

 ### Directories (TODO update)